bobf34/Coursera_GetCleanData/README.md

 The processing steps to convert _har.dataSet_ into the tidy dataset _tidyMean.dataSet_ are:

 * Use the R function _aggregate()_  to compute the mean of each column by subject-activity pairings.
-* Include columns to indicate the activity-subject pairing
+* Include columns to indicate the activity-subject pairing.
-* Save the results into a text file without the row names (original variable names)
+* Save the results into a text file without the row names.

 ## Tidy Dataset Output
-#### Files
 The _run_analysis.R_ script creates the following file in the script execution directory:

 * _tidyMean_DataSet.csv_ , a CSV text file that contains: